First-Year Experience Spring Orientation

 How can I get to church?

 Some churches have shuttles that pick up students.
-On the back of the Chapel cards given at each Chapel, you can request a ride, and the Campus Pastor's office will assist you.
+You can contact the Campus Pastor's office to learn more!

 How can I order my books?